ECONOMICS

 WORKING PAPERS

-"Housing first or treatment first?
+"Housing First or Treatment First?
 Evidence from the VA's homelessness programs"

 "The effect of Red Scare propaganda on US public opinion: Evidence from the newspapers of William Randolph Hearst"

-revise & resubmit, Journal of Economic History
+Conditional accept, Journal of Economic History

 Could anti-redistributive sentiment have long run roots in Red Scare-era propaganda?
 In the 1930s and 40s, the media mogul William Randolph Hearst espoused vehement anti-communist rhetoric in his newspapers.
 Fears of socialism went head to head with FDR’s New Deal, the first wide-scale federal spending program.
 Using variation in newspaper penetration across US counties, I show that an increase of 10 percentage points in Hearst circulation per capita decreased support for FDR by 2.1 percentage points.
 I also show evidence that these effects are long run, decreasing support for public healthcare and welfare programs through the late 20th century.